 - You tend to be at your best when you are part of a stable group of friends you can trust.
 Find a workplace in which friendships are encouraged.
 You may find it challenging to be in an overly formal organization

-- Talk to your mentors and a meet with a Career Coach to discuss the career planning process.
+- Talk to your mentors and a meet with a Career Educator to discuss the career planning process.
 You will value their wisdom and expertise as you make decisions

 - Careers with in which in-depth, meaningful relationships are valued are likely to be most rewarding to you